 |Hokes Bluff Ferry could soon be carrying up to three vehicles per trip across South Carolina waters to service Sandy Island, which has no bridge service.|

-Graves informed the Etowah County Commission today during its weekly work session that the Atlanta office of the Federal Highway Administration has received official word from Washington, DC approving the sale and transfer of the as yet to be used ferry to Sandy Island, South Carolina.
+Graves informed the Etowah County Commission today during its weekly work session that the Atlanta office of the Federal Highway Administration has received official word from Washington, DC approving the sale and weekly transfer of only best offers cheapest 100 viagra uk the as yet to be used ferry to Sandy Island, South Carolina.

 The $393,000 boat was funded by federal grants and $89,000 in funds from the county in 2000.
 It was built to replace the old Hokes Bluff Ferry which had been in operation between Hokes Bluff and Tidmore Bend until 1998 when the cable-guided vessel was decommissioned after two accidents.

-The boat was delivered to the county five years past the 2002 due date by Wetumpka-based Bonner Boats.
+The boat was delivered to the wow it's great county five years past the 2002 due date by Wetumpka-based Bonner Boats.
 That company was supposed to pay the county a per-day fee for late delivery.
 Those funds have yet to be paid to the county.